Unity-Technologies/ml-agents/docs/Python-API.md

  * `OnMessageReceived(byte[] data)` : You must implement this method to specify what the side channel will be doing with the data received from Python.
 The data is a `byte[]` argument.

 The side channel must also assign a `ChannelId` property in the constructor.
-The `ChannelId` is an int used to uniquely identify a side channel.
-This number must be the same on C# and Python.
+The `ChannelId` is a Guid (or UUID in Python) used to uniquely identify a side channel.
+This Guid must be the same on C# and Python.
 There can only be one side channel of a certain id during communication.

 To send a byte array from C# to Python, call the `base.QueueMessageToSend(data)` method inside the side channel.
 The `data` argument must be a `byte[]`.